 In chemistry, we call the separation of solids and liquids filtration.
-In the filtration operation, the filter paper is indispensable.
-The filter paper functions to filter out solids and filter liquids.
+In the filtration operation, filter paper is indispensable to filter out solids and liquids.

 Filter paper filtration not only has the function of a screen but also has the function of deep filtration; the side magnification shows that the filter paper is a multi-layer structure.

-The front of the filter paper should face the direction of airflow.
-The screen surface of the filter paper should be in the direction of the gas flow.
+The front of the filter paper should face the direction of airflow, the screen surface should be in the direction of the gas flow.
 Color lines are drawn on the screen surface to facilitate user identification and prevent mistakes; if the front and back directions are wrong, the filter element is in use, and dust is stored.
 Ability is reduced by 30%.